-Racing games don’t quite command the same mainstream appeal as they perhaps once did, but Gran Turismo remains one of PlayStation’s most prestigious brands, and one that could help drive a large number of PS5 sales, if Sony can strike while the iron is hot.
+Racing games don’t quite command the same mainstream appeal as they perhaps once did, but Gran Turismo remains one of PlayStation’s most prestigious brands, and one that could help drive a large number of PS5 sales — if Sony can strike while the iron is hot, that is.

 It may be a while until we hear more on GT7, however.
 Polyphony isn't known for being the most communicative studio in the world, after all.
 With the PS5's launch merely days out, the hardware itself and flagship games like Spider Man: Miles Morales will likely command the most attention; after that, perhaps we'll hear what Kaz and company really have in store for us.